The Sunshine Coast has over 100 kilometres of pristine shoreline, amazing lakes, and lively seaside villages.

 You can find Arts and crafts, natural products, quality clothes, tasty foods, skincare products and much more.
 Children’s fun activities like camel tours compliment excellent food items.
 Roving performers are enjoyable for all, and children can play in the neighbouring playground area.

-The Sunshine Coast in South-East Queensland basks in year-round sun and has a relaxed, sub-tropical environment and squeaky-clean beaches.
+The Sunshine Coast in South-East Queensland basks in the year-round sun and has a relaxed, sub-tropical environment and squeaky-clean beaches.
 It’s the perfect place to unwind!

 You will discover amazing beaches, with a shoreline from Caloundra to the Great Sandy National Park.
 Caloundra’s calm seas are suitable for families with children, surfing, or sanding your four-wheelers!